Gertobin11/match2kidzgame/README.md

 ### Testing with Validators
 #### HTML
-The HTML files I've tested with [HTML Validator](https://validator.w3.org/) which gave me
+The HTML files I've tested with [HTML Validator](https://validator.w3.org/) which gave me 2 errors for index.html for putting my <a> elemnts outside the <button> elements , you can see the results [here]().So I just deleted the button and changed the <a> role to button and this sorted the problems.
+After doing that edit  I Passed it through the validator again and it Passed with no errors , you can see the result [here]().
+The next page I checked was my game.html page , but before I ran it I corrected any <button> which was inside an <a> ,

 #### CSS
 The CSS file I've tested with with [CSS Validator](http://jigsaw.w3.org/css-validator/) which

 #### Javascript
 The Javascript files Iv'e tested with [JShint](https://jshint.com/) which threw up a few [errors](assets/images/test-images/jshint-result-after-fixing-semi-colon-issue.png) , which were mainly a few missing semi colons, but after I fixed that I had 5 undeclared variables which  4 were the arguments(easy,medium,hard,count) that I put into my function, So I declared those and I was left with an undeclared $ from using jQuery.
+I just econfigured the JSHint to include JQuery and new Javascript features (es6) and it has shown no faults.